Social Sciences

 Aim of the course

-• Apply practical skills in leadership, strategy, negotiation, and coaching throughout the project.
+• apply practical skills in innovation, leadership, negotiation, sustainability, teamwork, and strategic thinking

 • Communicate their idea clearly and confidently in a final pitch that demonstrates critical thinking and social awareness.